- What It’s Like to Attend Therapy for Weight Loss

 I’m a fan of keeping track of calories on an app such as My Fitness Pal or My Net Diary.
 Keeping a food log has been proven in studies to be one of the most effective weight loss strategies for long-term success.

-Look, here is the reality about counting calories, all diet plans, and genetics.
-If you put me on a stranded dessert island with little or no food, I WOULD LOSE WEIGHT.
-It’s really as simple as that.
-Eat less than you burn, and you will lose weight.
-If you are not losing weight, and you are overweight, you are eating too much.
-It’s complex, but then again, it’s pretty simple.
+Here is the reality about counting calories, all diet plans, and genetics.
+If you put me on a stranded desert island with little or no food, I WOULD LOSE WEIGHT.
+It’s as simple as that.

 Should I focus more on cardio or more on weight lifting?

-Ideally you should do some of each, but if I had to pick one for weight loss, I would go with weight lifting.
-Muscle mass is metabolic, which means it continues to burn calories even at rest, while fat just sits there.
-Cardio fitness (walking, running, biking) gives you a great calorie burn in the moment, but you only get what you are doing in the moment.
+Ideally, you should do some of each, but if I had to pick one for weight loss, I would go with weight lifting.
+Muscle mass is metabolic, which means it burns calories even at rest, while fat just sits there.

 Are you hungry all the time?

-Continual hunger has been a problem for me for most of my life.
-Is it head hunger (thinking I’m hungry but my body is full) or stomach hunger (actual physical hunger)?
-I’m not sure.
-All I know is, my body signals that it’s hungry, a lot!
+All I know is, my body signals that it’s hungry a lot.
 I know I eat for emotional reasons, which I’ve dealt with in therapy for years, but I also have a body that has a high hunger drive despite all my emotional therapy work.

-We do know from research that people have a set-point for their body weight, and when someone has lost a lot of weight, it seems that the body wants to try to get back to a certain set-point.
-This has gotten somewhat better for me as the years have gone on, but it’s been a challenge.
-Modifying the type and amount of exercise I’m doing has helped.
-More exercise is great for calorie burn, but it means more hunger.
+Research shows that people have a set point for their body weight, and when someone has lost a lot of weight, it seems that the body wants to try to get back to that set point.
+This has gotten somewhat better for me as the years have passed, but it’s been a challenge.

 Changing my eating patterns has also helped.
-Even after I lost 100 lbs, I still continued to eat in a very restrictive manner, which led to binging, which led to eating in a more restrictive way.
+Even after I lost 100 lbs, I still continued to eat in a very restrictive manner, which led to binging, which led to eating in a more stringent way.
 (See the pattern?)
-Once I learned to eat more moderately, my hunger has became more manageable.
+Once I learned to eat more moderately, my hunger became more manageable.

 Can I still lose weight if my genetics are against me?

 Yes.
 Many of my extended family members on both sides are or were overweight.
 Both of my parents struggled with weight.
 My brother is at a healthy weight but has to work very hard to maintain it.
-I do believe genetics is one factor, but it’s not the main factor.
-Diet and exercise are still the most important factors for weight loss.

 Is your husband just so excited that you lost weight?

-My husband is really happy for me that I feel great, and he’s super supportive of my exercise and speaking endeavors, but he was totally supportive of me before.
 He’s always told me I’m beautiful and sexy no matter what size I am.
 I’m so blessed!
 (Check out this post: Why to Stay Married, Even When It’s Hard.)

-Is maintaining really harder than losing?
+Is maintaining harder than losing?

 I’ve heard the saying, “Losing weight is easy.
 I’ve done it 100 times.
-Keeping it off — that’s totally different.”
+Keeping it off — that’s different.”

 At first maintaining was harder than losing.
 There weren’t those instant rewards of weight loss.
 I wasn’t buying new clothes.
 I wasn’t seeing the scale go down each week.
 People stopped giving me compliments.
-It was the same amount of really hard work, with what felt like little reward.
-It got kind of…boring and painful.

-For me that’s when new goals became so important, such as moving from Sprint triathlons to Olympic, or challenging myself to cycle further, or lifting more weight.
-Things like buying new clothes was great, too.
-I needed to keep seeing the rewards of weight loss in front of me in order to get through the tough stuff.
+Things like buying new clothes were great, too.
+I needed to keep seeing the rewards of weight loss in front of me to get through the tough stuff.

-Now, 10 years later, maintaining my weight loss is much easier.
-Most days I really don’t give it much thought at all.
-(What a miracle!)
-Exercise has become an ingrained part of my life.
 Eating a balanced diet has become a natural part of my life, too.
-The eating aspects will always be more challenging for me, but it’s still much easier than it used to be.
+Eating will always be more challenging for me, but it’s still much easier than it used to be.
 I can have foods like cookies or ice cream in the house and not binge on them.
-I don’t need to plan out the next day’s food in advance.
-I really don’t think about food very often.

 How has this experience changed your self-esteem?